Mikma03/Databases/README.md

-# SQL and DataBases - Architekture and practical examples
+# SQL, NoSQL and DataBases - Architekture and practical examples

 # Table of contents